Acrems/Library_Management/README.md

 # Library Management System (C++)

-A fully functional, console-based Library Management System built entirely in C++.
+A terminal based Library Management System built entirely in C++.

-I created this project as a self-driven learning exercise to master Object-Oriented Programming (OOP) concepts in C++.
+I created this project as a self  learning exercise to learn Object-Oriented Programming (OOP) concepts in C++.
 By building this system from scratch, I gained practical experience in designing class hierarchies, managing memory, and implementing persistent data storage using standard file I/O.

 ## Learning Journey: Mastering OOP